 The griddle has a variable temperature control dial that ranges from "warm" to 400 degrees.
-The handles stay cool so you can easily move the griddle anytime, and the surface features a built-in ledge with a backstop for better control when flipping flapjacks or hash browns.
+The handles stay cool so you can easily move the griddle anytime, and the surface features a built-in ledge with a backstop for better control when flipping flapjacks or crispy home fries.
 To clean, simply remove the probe—the surface is fully immersible and the drip tray can go right into the dishwasher.

 Price at time of publish: $47